yaptide/yaptide/docs/persistency.md

 In Yaptide flask-migrate is responsible for modyfing database after each change to `models.py` and keeping track of versions of database (new version comes after each modification of models.py).

 ### Development steps
-For development running yaptide_postgres in docker is required
+For development running yaptide_postgres in docker is required.
+It's recommended to do development on local machine.

+1. Make sure all poetry dependencies are installed.
+Run `poetry shell` in terminal.
 1. Depending on whether development happens locally or yap-dev export `FLASK_SQLALCHEMY_DATABASE_URI` or define it before each `flask db` command execution: